 • Endowment Care Fund - This fund was established in accordance with Section 9000 of the Health and Safety Code to defray the cost of cemetery operations.
 The District collects an additional amount for each full grave sold.
-During the fiscal year ended June 30, 2019, these collections totaled \$4,725.
+During the fiscal years ended June 30, 2020 and 2019, these collections totaled \$5,425 and \$4,725, respectively.
 Interest/dividends are earned on the principal of the fund and deposited in Morgan Stanley U.S. Government Fund.
 After all gravesites have been sold, the revenue earned will be expanded for the operation of the Cemetery.
 The principal will remain intact.